rat-v/Creating-an-Isolated-Network-in-VirtualBox/README.md

-# Setting Up VirtualBox and a Vulnerable Web Server for Penetration Testing Practice
+# Creating an Isolated Network in VirtualBox and Setting Up a Vulnerable Web Server for Penetration Testing Practice

 ## Setting Up a Virtual Machine and Vulnerable Web Server
 A Kali Linux OS and a "Mr. Robot" Vulnerable Web Server (VWS) from VulnHub was installed and set up on VirtualBox.